OpenDSA/OpenDSA/RST/source/Glossary.rst

    file structure
       The organization of data on peripheral storage, such as a disk drive or CD.

+   FIND
+      One half of the :term:`UNION/FIND` algorithm for managing :term:`disjoint sets`.
+It is the process of moving upwards in a tree to find the tree's root.

    floor
       Written :math:`\lfloor x \rfloor`, for real value :math:`x` the